thoughtbot/sudoku_validator/README.md

 # Sudoku Validator
-**An excercise for Prime Subscribers.
-Visit http://learn.thoughtbot.com/prime to learn more.**
+**An excercise for Upcase Subscribers.
+Visit http://upcase.com to learn more.**

 Dificulty: **Advanced Beginner**